 Amy approaches each new opportunity with a passion to maximize the commercial and artistic potential of the project, while honoring the writer’s unique voice and talents.
 She understands the courage it takes to write and publish fiction, and she enjoys working with writers to strengthen their craft and navigate a complex publishing world.
 Writers who work with Amy are committed to their work and looking to create or advance their writing careers.

-- Developmental edit - also known as a content edit or substantive edit, this is a detailed analysis of the manuscript's strengths and weaknesses, with extensive suggestions for increased marketability, as well as in-line notes on language, plot, storytelling, and characterization.
+Also known as a content edit or substantive edit, this is a detailed analysis of the manuscript’s strengths and weaknesses, with extensive suggestions for increased marketability, as well as in-line notes on language, plot, storytelling, and characterization.

 “This developmental edit is definitely exciting because I am learning a lot.
 Amy’s input helps me see the story from a different perspective (perhaps from many perspectives) and spot missing elements in the plot.
 This experience is invaluable and I will carry it with me as long as I can write a story.” – Eric Cruz, science fiction novelist

-- Beta Read - a detailed assessment of a manuscript's strengths and weaknesses, including suggestions on marketability, plot, characterization, and large-scale storytelling.
+A detailed assessment of a manuscript’s strengths and weaknesses, including suggestions on marketability, plot, characterization, and large-scale storytelling.

 “Amy’s comments addressed all the worries I had about the story she beta-read for me—and she brought up several new and useful points for me to consider.
 After her input I feel well and truly un-stuck with this story, and look forward to coming to grips with it again.” – Margo Lanagan, World Fantasy Award winning and Michael L. Printz Honor author of Black Juice and Tender Morsels

-- Work-in-Progress Beta Read – Ideal for writers who are trying to finish a manuscript.
+Ideal for writers who are trying to finish a manuscript.
 Includes deadlines and the full Beta Read service.

 “I read through your comments and I will continue to digest them, but I already feel really good.
 I was nodding along at some points—you put into words a few areas that weren’t quite working for me but I couldn’t pinpoint why.
 I’m already seeing a lot of fun and important opportunities to flesh this out.
 So many components of plot and character to juggle!
 I’m really enjoying this process.
 Thanks!” –Z.G., science fiction author on Work-in-Progress Beta Read service